4v3ngR/aLauncher/README.md

 - [x] Clock
 - [x] Switch between row and grid for categories
 - [x] Support for non-TV (sideloaded) apps
-- [x] Navigation sound feedback
-- [ ] Force stop app

 ## Screenshots
 |  |  |  |
 |--|--|--|
 | ![](screenshots/Screenshot_1624378896.png) | ![](screenshots/Screenshot_1624378921.png) | ![](screenshots/Screenshot_1624378938.png) |

-## Set FLauncher as default launcher
+## Set aLauncher as default launcher

 ### Method 1: remap the Home button
 This is the "safer" and easiest way.
-Use [Button Mapper](https://play.google.com/store/apps/details?id=flar2.homebutton) to remap the Home button of the remote to launch FLauncher.
+Use [Button Mapper](https://play.google.com/store/apps/details?id=flar2.homebutton) to remap the Home button of the remote to launch aLauncher.

 ### Method 2: disable the default launcher
 **:warning: Disclaimer :warning:**